Unions, gig-economy firms gear up for New York benefits battle

 Morelle would not say whether his proposed law would be based on the draft bill circulated by Handy, only that he was focused on passing some form of legislation to address the issues it raises.

-"The gig economy is something more and more people will gravitate toward, and we clearly want to make sure they can get benefits," he said.
+"The gig economy is something more and more people will gravitate towards, and we clearly want to make sure they can get benefits," he said.

 Handy, ride-hailing service Uber Technologies Inc and other companies in the vanguard of the gig economy - also known as the 'sharing' or 'on-demand' economy - have ignited a national debate about how to classify and provide benefits to people who work flexible schedules and irregular hours.